munzir/36-kore/README.md

     sudo make install

 ## Uninstall
- To remvoe system files created by the installation of this repo.
+ To remove system files created by the installation of this repo.